Florida Zoning Laws & Ordinances

 - Limit what you can put on or around the property.

 Using the city of Orlando as an example, it consists of multiple types of zoning districts.
 The current or future location of your business determines what zoning rules apply.
-Talking with a zoning attorney helps make sure you have everything in order as early in the process as possible.
+Talking with an Orlando zoning attorney helps make sure you have everything in order as early in the process as possible.
 If there is a zoning dispute at any point in the development process, a zoning attorney at our firm will be able to represent you in or out of court.

 Examples of Zoning Laws